patcg-individual-drafts/private-aggregation-api/report_verification.md

 shorten these delays.
 We plan to impose a 5 second timeout on Shared Storage operations making contributions.
 We then plan to wait until the timeout to send a report, even if execution finishes early.
 This avoids leaking information through how long the operation took to run.
-As an alternative, we could consider instead keeping a shorter randomized delay (e.g. up to 1 minute).
+We also considered instead keeping a shorter randomized delay (e.g. up to 1 minute), but that did not seem necessary.

 ## FLEDGE sellers